US business presence in Ukraine would be ‘backstop’, Trump suggests

 Sir Keir has already said he is prepared to deploy British troops as part of a force to safeguard any peace deal, but only if the US offers security guarantees to European soldiers.

+Sir Keir intervened to say: “We’re not getting all of ours.
+I mean, quite a bit of ours was gifted.
+It was given.
+There were some loans, but mainly it was gifted actually.”

+French President Emmanuel Macron corrected Mr Trump on the same point during his visit to Washington earlier this week.

-Asked if he could see a situation where US forces could be deployed as a backstop, the US President said: “Well, there is a backstop.
+Asked if he could see a situation where US forces could be deployed as a backstop, Mr Trump said: “Well, there is a backstop.
 First, you have European countries, because they’re right there, we’re very far away, we have an ocean between us.

 “But we want to make sure it works.
 So, I don’t know when you say backstop you mean a backstop psychologically, militarily or what.